 PROGRAM DESCRIPTION: The Associate of Science degree in Animal Science is multi-faceted in the disciplines covered in courses at GCCC.
 The areas range from live animals to food and meat science with food safety integrated into the curriculum.
 The program boasts excellent faculty with high educational and industry experiences.
 A student can choose to study the live animal side of the industry with focuses on health, nutrition, growth, reproduction and marketing.
 In the meat production aspect of the program, students gain access to hands-on training in the GCCC Meat Lab and Buster Red Meats.
-In this inspected facility, students can participate in all aspects of meat and food production including processing, fabrication, curing, smoking, packaging and marketing of red meat products.
-In some courses, students are challenged to create their own products by using new techniques, ingredients or through various marketing channels and approaches.
+In this inspected facility, students can participate in all aspects of meat and food production including processing, fabrication, curing, smoking, packaging and marketing channels and approaches.
 The department also works closely with area and regional cattle feeding facilities and national animal pharmaceutical companies to help them collect research data on their cattle or for approval of animal health products.
 The students learn about the research and receive training on various techniques utilized during harvest and grading of carcasses.
 This allows our students to be exposed to many types of research projects at the community college level and understand the importance of data collection in the efficiency of the live animal and meat industries.
 The program is also utilizing more online formats for courses, including many in food and meat science.
 This access for students will allow them to gather more knowledge that can be used for career promotions or yearly continuing education in their current agricultural positions around the country.
 Additionally, many industry experts give this program a broad-spectrum approach to the entire animal and food science discipline as well as perspectives from various animal agriculture industries.

+Semester 1 15 hours

-Semester 1 Course No. Course Title 15 hours Credit
+Course No. Course Title Credit

 ANSI-102 Principles of Animal Science 3

 ANSI-103 Animal Science and Industry Lab 1

 Communications Requirement 3

 Math Requirement 3

 Social Science Requirement

-AGRI-100 Agriculture In Our Society
+AGRI-100 Agriculture In Our Society 1

 Student Success Requirement 1

 Semester 2 16 hours

 Course No. Course Title Credit

 Humanities/Fine Arts Requirement 3

 Lab Science Requirement 4

 Social Science Requirement

 Introduction to Food Science

 Program Course (select from list below) 3